alleygorithm

 Lineup sensitivity

-Counterfactual calculator: "if Player X is out, EWA moves N points."
+Counterfactual calculator: "if Player X is out, the lineup loses N wins added."
 The most direct expression of EWA's player-level attribution and the natural foundation for a paid analytics tier.

 Live pregame layer